gla-rad/iala_ms2_maritime_service/README.md

-# IALA Guideline on VDES Authentication Techniques (DRAFT)
+# IALA G1155 Maritime Service Description for the MS-2 Aids to Navigation Service (DRAFT)

 Interested in the MS-2 Aids to Navigation Maritime Service?
 Then you've come to the right place!

-This repository contains materials used by IALA ARM Working Group 2 in drafting the MS-2 Maritime Service Specification.
+This repository contains materials used by IALA ARM Working Group 2 in drafting the MS-2 Maritime Service Description.

 ## Repository Structure